Conservatory Faculty + Staff

 Ballet Tech School

-Darren Gibson grew up in New York City, where Eliot Feld discovered him.
-He was the first graduate of The New Ballet School (known now as Ballet Tech) at the age of 16, where he worked as principal dancer and ballet master and also served on the board of directors.
-Since then, Gibson has accumulated numerous ballet credits, staged ballets for Richmond Ballet and Boston Ballet, and assisted Ann Reinking in an original work for the American Ballet Theatre.
-Gibson also has been involved in musical theater, appearing as a featured performer in both the New York Shakespeare Festival production and Broadway revival of "On the Town," directed by George C. Wolfe; and "Movin Out," directed/choreographed by Twyla Tharp.
-He served as assistant choreographer for "The Look of Love," choreographed by Ann Reinking, and was an original cast member in the first national tour of "Fosse."
-Gibson was a featured performer and resident director/choreographer in London West End's production of "Fosse" and "Movin’ Out."
-Other credits include "City Center Encores: House of Flowers," directed by Kathleen Marshall; "No Strings!" and the "Radio City Music Hall Christmas Spectacular" directed by Robert Longbottom.
-Gibson is a proud member of Actors' Equity Association, American Guild of Musical Artists and American Guild of Variety Artists.
-He is a former artistic director for TexARTS and the TexARTS Broadway Company in Austin, Texas, where he choreographed and directed 30 musicals and ballets.
+As the first graduate of The New Ballet School at the age of 16, Darren Gibson became a principal dancer and ballet master while also serving on the board of directors.
+Gibson staged ballets for Richmond Ballet and Boston Ballet, and assisted Ann Reinking for the American Ballet Theatre.
+He appeared as a featured performer in George C. Wolfe’s New York Shakespeare Festival production and Broadway revival of On the Town, and Twyla Tharp’s Movin’ Out.
+He was an assistant choreographer for The Look of Love, choreographed by Ann Reinking, and was an original cast member in the first national tour of Fosse.
+Gibson was a featured performer and resident director/choreographer in London West End's production of Fosse and Movin’ Out.
+Other credits include: City Center Encores: House of Flowers, No Strings! and the Radio City Music Hall Christmas Spectacular.
+Current member of AEA, AGMA and AGVA.

 Jamey Grisham